 Certified with the State of Michigan Electrical Division

 NCCER is a not-for-profit 501(c)(3) education foundation created in 1996.
 It was developed with the support of more than 125 construction CEO’s and various associations and academic leaders who united to revolutionize training for the construction industry.
 Sharing the common goal of developing a safe and productive workforce, these companies created a standardized training and credentialing program for the industry.
 This progressive program has evolved into curricula for more than 60 craft areas and a complete series of more than 70 assessments offered in over 4,000 NCCER accredited training and assessment locations across the United States.

-NCCER develops standardized construction and maintenance curricula and assessments with partible credentials.
-These credentials are tracked through NCCER’s national registry which also organizations and companies to track the qualifications of their craft professionals and/or check the qualifications of possible new hires.
-The national registry also assists craft professionals by maintaining their records in a secure database.
+NCCER develops standardized construction and maintenance curricula and assessments with portable credentials.
+These credentials are tracked through NCCER’s National Registry which allows organizations and companies to track the qualifications of their craft professionals and/or check the qualifications of possible new hires.
+The National Registry also assists craft professionals by maintaining their records in a secure database.